nathanpeck/clui/README.md

 =============

 This is a Node.js toolkit for quickly building nice looking command line interfaces which can respond to changing terminal sizes.
-It also includes easy to use components for building command line gauges and sparklines.
+It also includes the following easy to use components:

+* Gauges
+* Progress Bars
+* Sparklines
+* Spinners

 <a name="line-buffer"></a>
 ### LineBuffer(options)